Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

-After testing dozens of tools and working closely with growing teams, I’ve pulled together the 7 best simple CRM systems built to help you stay organized, close faster, and never lose a lead to chaos again.
-Let’s get started!
+After testing dozens of tools and working closely with growing sales teams, I’ve pulled together the 8 best simple CRM software options built to help you stay organized, close faster, and never lose a lead to chaos again.

 Here’s what it brings to your table: